 Mrs. Walker Quotes in Daisy Miller

 The Daisy Miller quotes below are all either spoken by Mrs. Walker or refer to Mrs. Walker.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Dover Publications edition of Daisy Miller published in 1995.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Dover Publications edition of Daisy Miller published in 1995.).

 Part 2: Rome Quotes

 [Mrs. Walker] turned her back straight upon Miss Miller, and left her to depart with what grace she might.
 Winterbourne was standing near the door; he saw it all.